MicheleBarsotti/MicheleBarsotti/README.md

 I enjoy working in a team 🤝 and believe in the value of collaboration.
 I often use agile methodologies 🚀 to manage projects and ensure smooth teamwork across different disciplines.
 I’m always excited to learn new things and explore new technologies that push the boundaries of what we can achieve in my field. ✨

-## :bulb: Technical Skills
+## 🧠 Core Technical Skills

-**Programming Languages:** Proficient in Python 🐍, MATLAB, and R for data analysis, signal processing, and machine learning.
-Basic knowledge of HTML, CSS, and JavaScript for web-based applications and data visualization. 🕸️

-**Programming Paradigms:** OOP, SOLID, Desing Patterns.

-**Frameworks & Tool & Libraries:** Git, CI-CD, ROS, data-science common libraries + Torch, dash, plotly.
+- **Languages**: Python (advanced), MATLAB, R | Bash scripting
+- **Paradigms**: OOP, SOLID principles, design patterns
+- **ML Libraries**: scikit-learn, PyTorch (basic), TensorFlow (studying)
+- **Data Viz**: Dash, Plotly, Matplotlib
+- **Dev Tools**: Git, GitHub, GitFlow, CI/CD (basic)
+- **Frameworks**: ROS/ROS2, FastAPI (learning), Streamlit (prototyping)
+- **OS**: Linux/Ubuntu, Windows 💻

-## Technical Field of Interest
+## 🧪 Domains of Expertise

-**Signal Processing, Machine Learning & Data Analysis:** Advanced skills in signal processing and Statistic.
-Strong experience In processing biosignals, with a focus on EEG and ECG data.
-Experienced in developing real-time signal processing and classification algorithms. 📈  Skilled in feature extraction, classification, and applying deep learning techniques for real-time data processing.

-**Human-Robot Interaction:** Experienced in HRI design, integrating machine learning models with Human-Robot Interaction systems, combining software tools for real-time applications, particularly in healthcare and neurotechnological systems. 🤖🤝
+- **Signal Processing & Biosignals**: Advanced processing of EEG, EMG, ECG, and GSR data.
+Expertise in real-time filtering, feature extraction, and classification using Python and MATLAB.
+I have designed and  implemented frameworks (Python, ROS) for realtime pipeline of signal processing and visualization.

+- **Machine Learning & Neurotech**: Strong Experience in Statistical Analysis.
+Experience building ML models (mainly scikit-learn + Torch) for biosignal classification and BCI systems.
+Familiar with real-time inference and multimodal data pipelines.

+- **Human-Robot Interaction**: Developed systems for HRI integrating robotics, sensor fusion, and biosignal-driven control (ROS2, real-time feedback). 🤖🤝

-**Research & Development:** Extensive experience in academic research, including designing experiments, data collection, analysis, and writing for peer-reviewed publications.
-Skilled in grant and project proposal writing. 🔬
+- **Scientific R&D**: 10+ years of experience in research, experimental design, data analysis, and grant writing.
+Co-authored of 40+ peer-reviewed papers and led cross-functional research projects.

-**Operating Systems:** Proficient with Linux-Ubuntu 🐧, including shell scripting (Bash) and system management.
-Skilled in Windows environment for development and daily work. 💻

-**Office & Productivity Tools:** Advanced knowledge of Microsoft Office Suite (Excel, PowerPoint, Word) for data analysis, presentations, and documentation. 📊

 ## Soft Skills

-**Team Collaboration & Leadership:** Strong skills when working in team.
+**Team Collaboration & Leadership:** Strong skills in team-working.
 I love making my team great and have success.
 Experience in cross-disciplinary teams. **Agile** methodologies to ensure project efficiency.
 Supervised students and junior colleagues, offering mentorship and guidance. 🤝

 **Miscellaneous:** Experience in teaching 👨‍🏫, conducting training sessions, scientific consulting, technical writing, and organizing academic workshops and conferences. 📚